Mmat97/TopCityEntertainment/README.md

 Is there a similar trend for major cities in the number of stadiums for each sport that they have?
-The application currently obtains the names of the most populous cities and the number of stadiums for sports such as Football, Soccer and Baseball corresponding to those cities to examine if this is true or not.
+The application currently obtains the names of the most populous cities and the number of stadiums opened for sports such as Football, Soccer and Baseball corresponding to those cities to examine if this is true or not.

 ## Ver 2.0(Under Construction): Comic - Cons
-Going beyond stadiums, ver 2.0 will check if there is a connection between stadiums and the number of comic-cons along with if the number of comic-cons vary between major cities.
+Going beyond stadiums, ver 2.0 will check if there is a connection between stadiums and the number of ACTIVE comic-cons along with if the number of comic-cons vary between major cities.